Street box camera: Technical details

 The cameras were often built by the photographers themselves, and this resulted in unique designs emerging in each country.

 Generally speaking the camera composes of a wooden box with a simple lens mounted in front.
 Often a complete folding camera is built into the front.
 In the back inside of the box, a sheet of photographic paper is mounted for exposure.
 To process the picture the photographer sticks his hand in an opening with a sleeve that prevents light from entering.
 Inside the box there is room for an improvised lab where the sheet of paper is developed and fixed in simple containers.
 The rinsing is done in a bucket of water.
-The pictures are taken on photographic paper and not on film, which is more time-consuming and would require an indoor lab.
+The pictures are taken on photographic paper and not film, because the latter would be more time-consuming to develop and requires an indoor lab.
 After development you get a negative image.
 This negative image is put on a holder attached to the front of the camera and a new photo is taken of the same image.
 The complete in-tank process is repeated and the result is a regular, positive image.